 With the opening of Star Wars Galaxy’s Edge, hotel prices are going up.
 If you were paying the cash rate, it runs about $265 on average after tax.
 The close proximity to Disneyland makes this a great hotel to do on points.

 Jump Start Your Disney Vacation

-We recommend the Chase Sapphire Preferred.
-The annual fee is waived for the first year and it has a great 50,000 point sign up bonus.
+We recommend the Chase Sapphire Preferred for the fantastic 60,000 point sign up bonus worth up to $1,200 towards your Disney vacation.
 If you apply, please consider using our link.
 You get the same great deal, and we get some referral points for pointing you in the right direction.